-Counseling for vocational, social, and personal needs is available through the Campus Counselor.
-We encourage students to examine their motives, talents, and gifts as part of developing a meaningful relationship with Jesus Christ and to determine the capacities in which students might serve Him.
+Counseling for mental/emotional, social, and personal needs is available through the Campus Counselor.
+Students are encouraged to examine their motives, talents, and gifts as part of developing a meaningful relationship with Jesus Christ and to determine the capacities in which students might serve Him.

 The University counselor is available to students who wish to discuss personal needs or problems.
 Offsite counseling is also available by referral at reasonable costs.
 Guidance in selecting courses each semester is offered through the student's academic advisor.